Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 22 Oktober 2024 22.26.15 UTC
+- WIB: Selasa, 22 Oktober 2024 23.31.17 UTC
-- WITA: Selasa, 22 Oktober 2024 23.26.15 UTC
+- WITA: Rabu, 23 Oktober 2024 00.31.17 UTC
-- WIT: Rabu, 23 Oktober 2024 00.26.15 UTC
+- WIT: Rabu, 23 Oktober 2024 01.31.17 UTC

 Kutipan Inspiratif:
-"You make the world a better place by making yourself a better person."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

-Kategori: motivational
+Kategori: success